 - 1. The NOCA Executive Director and/or Competitions Chair shall be responsible for all draws for the Regions, Qualifiers, or Provincials.
 All draws will be provided to each team in a timely manner and within five (5) days of the entry deadline. - 2.
-Three (3) games per day may be scheduled for all competitions with the following exceptions: - a) Seniors -- three (3) games cannot be scheduled for two (2) consecutive days. - b) Masters -- maximum of two (2) games per day may be scheduled.

-- 3. Men, Women, and U21 will play ten (10) end games.
+Three (3) games per day may be scheduled for all competitions with the following exceptions: - a) Seniors -- three (3) games cannot be scheduled for two (2) consecutive days. - b) Masters -- maximum of two (2) games per day may be scheduled. - 3.
+Men, Women, and U21 will play ten (10) end games.
 Seniors, Masters, U18, Wheelchair, Travelers Club, Mixed and Mixed Doubles will play eight (8) end games.
-In Round Robin Events a minimum of five (5) ends in a ten (10) end game, or four (4) ends in an eight (8) end game must be played if the round robin game will impact the standing/position of any team in the competition. - 4.
-The compulsory fourth/fifth end break shall be a maximum of five (5) minutes (except for Mixed Doubles 4 minutes, Wheelchair 7 minutes).
+In Round Robin Events a minimum of five (5) ends in a ten (10) end game, or four (4) ends in an eight (8) end game must be played if the round robin game will impact the standing/position of any team in the competition.
+Consequences for not complying with this rule will be discussed at the team meeting.

+- 4. The compulsory fourth/fifth end break shall be a maximum of five (5) minutes (except for Mixed Doubles 4 minutes, Wheelchair 7 minutes).
 Beverages and small quantities of prepared fruit and vegetables shall be permitted provided they are in a non-breakable container. - 5.
 In all games extra ends shall be continuous play. - 6.
 Time clocks are mandatory at all Provincials and are strongly recommended for all other levels of competition.